500Foods/Philement/elements/006-carbon/README.md

 #       to make sure that it is working before trying to use it here.
 # Note: The summary that carbon produces is also appended to the email if it is available
 # Note: An image is attached highlighting flagged areas if available
+# Note: The score is appended to the subject if available
 #---------------------------------------------------------------------------------------------------
 email="andrew@500foods.com"